la2050/challenge/_2021/live/we-can-foundation.md

   increase of teens enrolling in our mental health Peers to Peers education programs, after 6 months of Outreach, Education and Engagement program.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '300' Describe how Los Angeles County will be different if your work is successful.: >- The program will help: Reduce early pregnancy,high risks pregnancy symptoms hospitalizations, mortality.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '300' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '9000' Describe how Los Angeles County will be different if your work is successful.: >- The program will help: Reduce early pregnancy,high risks pregnancy symptoms hospitalizations, mortality.
 Increase social support and participation in the